graudtv/llvm-mipt/mercy/mercy.md

 * LHS operand of '()' must be either compile-time _Value_ of function type or builtin _Type_.
 The latter performs a type cast, see [type-cast](#type-cast).
 * LHS Operand of '[]' must be _Value_ of some array type.
-Operand inside brackets must be _Value_ of integer type.
+Operand inside brackets must be _Value_ of integer type
+* LHS operand of '=' must be modifiable.
+Both operands must be _Generic Value_-s of the same _Generic Type_

 _Grammar Synopsis_:
 ```
 expression
+    : assignment-expression
+assignment-expression
+    : postfix-expression "=" assignment-expression
-    : logical-or-expression
+    | logical-or-expression
 logical-or-expression
     : logical-or-expression "||" logical-and-expression
     | logical-and-expression